 Our college campuses in Dumfries and Stranraer will remain open although classes may not run.
 Your Lecturer may confirm if your class is going ahead as scheduled.

 The teaching union EIS/FELA have balloted their members on whether to take strike action.
-Their members have indicated that they are prepared to take strike action on the 7th and 21st of September.
+Their members have indicated that they are prepared to take strike action on the 29th February 2024.
 Our Lecturers are not obliged to tell us if they are going out on strike, we cannot confirm whether your Lecturer will be at work.